Effective Payment Methods In Global Import/Export Trade Finance

 1. Advance Payment (Cash Advance) - Cash-in-advance or Advance payment is a pre-payment trade finance method where the importer pays the exporter before the shipment of the goods.
 But it is not considered the appropriate method of import financing as the importers assume all the risks.
 While on the other side, exporters get the benefits of the availability of advanced working capital to further the production and shipment of goods.
 In other words, it is the least favorable method for importers and therefore recommended to use only in low-value orders.
 It may cause cash flow issues for the buyers.

 2. Cash Against Documents (CAD) - The popular method of global trade finance is also known as Documentary Collections (DCs) by most exporters and importers where the exporter/seller can request and get payment from the importer/buyer by presenting the shipping and collection documents to their remitting bank.
 The remitting bank is responsible for forwarding these documents to the importer’s bank so that they could pay to the exporter’s bank and it will credit those funds to the exporter.
 The only drawback of this trade finance method is the limited role of the banks ie. They are only responsible for verifying the documents or guaranteeing the payment.

-3. Letters of Credit (LCs) - Letters of credits are one of the most preferable trade finance instruments where a bank or a financial institution provides an irrevocable commitment on the behalf of the importer guaranteeing payment for the delivered goods and services as long as the certain terms are met.
+3. Letters of Credit (LCs) - Letters of credits are one of the most preferable trade finance services where a bank or a financial institution provides an irrevocable commitment on the behalf of the importer guaranteeing payment for the delivered goods and services as long as the certain terms are met.
 By doing this, the importers shift their payment risks to the banks and exporters assume the credit risks of the bank instead of the importers.
 Also known as documentary credits, this legal document guarantees that the seller will be paid on time if the buyer defaults to pay.
 The issuance of LC requires an importer, exporter, an issuing bank, and a confirming bank respectively.
 The advantage of using LCs include their worldwide acceptance and ability to customize by parties to the contract.